Skip to content

 Do you offer a dark roast?

-Our coffee roasting philosophy is that we don’t roast our coffees past medium dark roast (also known as Full City roast).
-This is because Dr. Grant Lee, the founder of DAYES Coffee, is a retired cancer pathologiest.
+is that we don’t roast our coffees past medium dark roast (also known as Full City roast).
+This is because Dr. Grant Lee, the founder of DAYES Coffee, is a retired cancer pathologist.
 He believes roasting the coffee to dark roast (French roast) burns the coffee beans, and eating burned foods could be harmful to our health.

 Where is your roasting facility located?